Young adults are hyped for 'Carmen Sandiego' Netflix series with 'badass Latina'

 “Carmen gets to travel to so many different places all over the world, and you see her empathy and desire to learn other people’s languages and cultures and religions, and she teaches that,” Rodriguez said.
 “The show fuses two things I love the most, which is art and education, and when I see that cute little girl with her pretty brown skin, it makes me melt.
 I almost want to cry when I think about it.”

-Carmen Sandiego was first introduced to the world as a character in a 1985 computer game titled “Where in the World is Carmen Sandiego?”
+Carmen Sandiego was introduced to the world in 1985 as a character in a computer game.

-It has since appeared in multiple iterations of the game, such as “Where in the U.S. is Carmen Sandiego?”, ‘Where in Europe is Carmen Sandiego?’, “Where in Time is Carmen Sandiego?”, and others.
+The character has since appeared in multiple iterations of the game, such as “Where in the U.S. Is Carmen Sandiego?”; "Where in Europe Is Carmen Sandiego?"; “Where in Time Is Carmen Sandiego?” and others.

-The character also inspired a PBS game show where middle schoolers won prizes for successfully answering questions about geography, as well as an animated television series titled “Where on Earth is Carmen Sandiego?”
+The character also inspired a PBS game show where middle-schoolers won prizes for successfully answering questions about geography, as well as an animated television series, “Where on Earth Is Carmen Sandiego?”
 Rita Moreno was nominated for three Daytime Emmys for her voice work as Carmen in the latter series.
-On Thursday, fans found that Moreno will be voicing the character of Cookie Booker in a few episodes of the new series.
+On Thursday, fans found out that Moreno will be voicing the character of Cookie Booker in a few episodes of the new series.

+Duane Capizzi, one of the new show's executive producers, told Variety that "Gina just wigged out at the prospect of having both Carmens in our show, past and present."

 Though Carmen Sandiego was the center of a sprawling franchise, she was perhaps best known to young people like Vargas Apointe from the educational computer games where she first appeared — and where there were hardly any young women of color.